cableguy99/docs/docs/general/faq.md

 Keeping early projects private is probably more responsible for now due to our scale.
 It might change in the future.

-We are also working with some third parties with which we signed a non-disclosure-agreements for code development.
+We are also working with some third parties with which we signed non-disclosure-agreements for code development.

 #### Where can I contact you to get support?
 If you need support, please contact us on one of these platforms: